realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

       }

       class Video extends Media {
-         // NOTICE: No constructor is defined, so the default constructor in the superclass will be used -> Media()
+         // NOTICE: No constructor is defined, so the default constructor in the superclass will be used -> Media().

          override method play() {
             print "Playing Video: " + this.name
          }
       }

-      class ProtectedMP3 extends MP3 {  // note: "Concrete Class" MP3 must be declared as `open` in order to be subclassed String password
+      class ProtectedMP3 extends MP3 {  // note: "Concrete Class" MP3 must be declared as `open` in order to be subclassed.
+         String password
          Boolean authenticated = false

-         constructor ProtectedMP3(String name, String password) {  // <-- the constructor of this class, its called to initialize the object super(name)  // <-- calls the constructor of the superclass (MP3) this.password = password    // Sets the password for the password protected MP3 }
+         constructor ProtectedMP3(String name, String password) {  // <-- the constructor of this class, its called to initialize the object. super(name)  // <-- calls the constructor of the superclass (MP3). this.password = password    // Sets the password for the password protected MP3.
+         }

          method authenticate(String password) {